 - Michael Page

-If there’s contact information to the recruiters who posted the vacancies, you can also follow them up to show your interest.
+If there’s contact information for the recruiters who posted the vacancies, you can also follow them up to show your interest.

 Finding a job with the help of inhouse recruiters